DustinRepo/ChatBot/README.md

 ## How to use
 ```
 1. Put your login info file in the same directory as the jar (default login.txt)
-2. Make sure your login info is set to email on the first line, password on the second
+2. Make sure your login info is set to email on the first line, password on the second (Or just username in first line for cracked)
 3. Set the account type in config.cfg.
-(MSA for Microsoft and MOJ for Mojang)
+(MSA for Microsoft and MOJ for Mojang/Cracked)
 3. Open terminal and type 'java -jar ChatBot.jar <ip>/<ip:port>'
 ```